 There is a perceived preference for businesses to chase new leads rather than to pursue new opportunities to sell to their current clients when it comes to sales.
-Although there’s something to be said for the thrill of the chase, it is much more profitable to sell more to existing customers than pursue new ones.
+Although there’s something to be said for the thrill of the chase, selling more to existing customers is much more profitable than pursuing new ones.

 The Cost of Acquiring New Customers

 To put this concept in perspective, consider the cost of acquiring a new client versus the lifetime value of a happy multi-year client who repeatedly buys from you.
 Selling to current customers who make repeated purchases will generate more profit than continuously hunting down new customers.

 That concept is contrary to the mindset of most salespeople, but it’s essential to keep in mind.
 The goal should always be to sell more to existing customers.
 Unfortunately, too many businesses neglect existing customers to chase new leads.

 If we prioritize sales measurements, it should be in this order: customer longevity and lifetime value, conversion of new leads to customers, the customer’s profitability, the average sale of each customer, frequency of purchase, and lastly, the number of new leads.

 Customer retention is a much more important metric than the number of leads generated or new deals closed, as it’s more profitable to expand the sale than it is to land a new client.
 But how do you retain customers?
 Unfortunately, it’s not as easy as sitting back and waiting for repeat purchases.
 To sell more to existing customers, you need to put in some work.

 The first step is to gauge customer satisfaction.
 Most businesses don’t survey satisfaction, nor do they believe it is a priority.
 However, 68% of customers leave a company because of perceived indifference.
 They don’t think that we care enough.